-DAY 11 - Visit to Inwa and Amarapura
+DAY 7 - Explore the ancient Kingdoms of Inwa and Amarapura

 A short distance to the south of Mandalay lies Inwa (Ava).
 Here we take a horse cart ride around the old city (which can be a little bumpy), visiting the monasteries of Manu Ok Kaung and Bagaya Kyaung and the 'Leaning Tower of Inwa'.
 In the afternoon we head on to the former royal capital of Amarapura, perhaps best known for the 19th century, 1.2 kilometre giant teak footbridge of U Bein that spans Lake Taungthaman.
 We also visit some local cotton and silk weavers, before driving back to Mandalay.